 Flight Guidance

 The flight should be tailored around the answers to these and other interview questions.
-FAR §91.327 prohibits the use of special light sport aircraft for commercial sight seeing flights.
-This and the fact that an introductory flight should also serve as a sales flight for future flight lessons with our company means that the primary goal of the flight must be instruction/demonstration.
+FAR §91.327 prohibits the use of special light sport aircraft for commercial sight-seeing flights and sight-seeing flights in any aircraft require an FAA approved drug testing program and a stack of paperwork—the weight of which far exceeds the useful load of all of of CSP's aircraft.
+This, and the fact that an introductory flight should also serve as a sales flight for future flight lessons with our company ,means that the primary goal of the flight must be flight instruction/demonstration.
 The flight portion of lesson 1 on the CSP Sport Pilot syllabus is designed to serve as guidance for conducting this flight.
-The student should be seated in the front seat of the Sky Arrows or in the left set of the Tecnams.
+The student should be seated in the left seat of the RV-12, Tecnam, or Skyhawk.
 The student should be allowed to perform as many of the flight maneuvers as you and he/she are comfortable with.

 Lesson 1 Flight Items